Merck/CEEDesigns.jl/docs/src/tutorials/StaticDesigns.md

 For each subset $S \subseteq E$ of experiments, we denote by $v_S$ the value of information acquired from conducting experiments in $S$.

-In the cost-sensitive setting of CEED, conducting an experiment $e$ incurs a cost $(m_e, t_e)$.
+In the cost-sensitive setting of CEEDesigns, conducting an experiment $e$ incurs a cost $(m_e, t_e)$.
 Generally, this cost is specified in terms of monetary cost and execution time of the experiment.

 To compute the cost associated with carrying out a set of experiments $S$, we first need to introduce the notion of an arrangement $o$ of the experiments $S$.
 An arrangement is modeled as a sequence of mutually disjoint subsets of $S$.
 In other words, $o = (o_1, \ldots, o_l)$ for a given $l\in\mathbb N$, where $\bigcup_{i=1}^l o_i = S$ and $o_i \cap o_j = \emptyset$ for each $1\leq i < j \leq l$.